wzizimba/seed-metering-simulation/README.md

 ---
 ## Legal Notice
 This project is a computational extension of a Bachelor's thesis conducted at the University of Zambia (2024).
-The simulation code is the original work of the author.
+The simulation computer programs are the work of the author.
 The experimental data referenced belongs to the associated thesis.